SciSharp/NumSharp/README.md

 [![Badge](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu/#/en_US)

 **NumSharp** (NS) is a [NumPy](https://github.com/numpy/numpy) port to C# targetting .NET Standard.<a href="http://scisharpstack.org"><img src="https://github.com/SciSharp/SciSharp/blob/master/art/scisharp_badge.png" width="200" height="200" align="right" /></a><br>
-NumSharp is the fundamental package needed for scientific computing with C#.<br>
+NumSharp is the fundamental package needed for scientific computing with C# and F#.<br>

-Is it difficult to translate python machine learning code into C#?
+Is it difficult to translate python machine learning code into .NET?
 Because too many functions can’t be found in the corresponding code in the .NET SDK.
 NumSharp is the C# version of NumPy, which is as consistent as possible with the NumPy programming interface, including function names and parameter locations.
-By introducing the NumSharp tool library, you can easily convert from python code to C# code.
+By introducing the NumSharp tool library, you can easily convert from python code to C# or F# code.
 Here is a comparison code between NumSharp and NumPy (left is python, right is C#):

 [![comparision](docfx_project/images/python-csharp-comparision.png)](https://raw.githubusercontent.com/SciSharp/NumSharp/master/docfx_project/images/python-csharp-comparision.png)